MicrosoftDocs/entra-docs/docs/identity/authentication/concept-mandatory-multifactor-authentication.md

 **Question**: How does this requirement impact the Microsoft 365 admin center?

-**Answer**: Mandatory MFA will be rolled out to the Microsoft 365 admin center starting October 28th, 2024.
+**Answer**: Mandatory MFA will roll out to the Microsoft 365 admin center starting November 11, 2024.
 Learn more about the mandatory MFA requirement for the Microsoft 365 admin center on the blog post [here](https://techcommunity.microsoft.com/t5/microsoft-365-blog/microsoft-will-require-mfa-to-access-the-microsoft-365-admin/ba-p/4232568).

 **Question**: Is MFA mandatory for all users or only administrators?

-**Answer**: All users who sign in to any of the [applications](#applications) listed previously are required to complete MFA, regardless of any adminstrator roles that are activated or eligible for them, or any [user exclusions](~/identity/conditional-access/policy-all-users-mfa-strength.md#user-exclusions) that are enabled for them.
+**Answer**: All users who sign in to any of the [applications](#applications) listed previously are required to complete MFA, regardless of any administrator roles that are activated or eligible for them, or any [user exclusions](~/identity/conditional-access/policy-all-users-mfa-strength.md#user-exclusions) that are enabled for them.

 **Question**: Will I need to complete MFA if I choose the option to **Stay signed in**?